Staten Island: Local support for the arts

-Artists and musicians have been moving to Staten Island's North Shore so they can be in close proximity to Manhattan while having an affordable space to live and work.
-Filmmakers, most of whom work independently, also play an important part in Staten Island's art scene, which has been recognized by the local government.
-Staten Island Arts (formerly The Council on the Arts and Humanities for Staten Island) is Staten Island's local arts council and helps support local artists and cultural organizations with regrants, workshops, folklife and arts-in-education programs, and advocacy.
+Artists and musicians have been moving to Staten Island's North Shore to be close to Manhattan while having affordable space to live and work.
+Filmmakers, most of whom work independently, also play an important part in Staten Island's art scene, which the local government has recognized.
+Staten Island Arts (formerly The Council on the Arts and Humanities for Staten Island) is Staten Island's local arts council and supports local artists and cultural organizations through regrants, workshops, folklife and arts-in-education programs, and advocacy.
 Conceived by the Staten Island Economic Development Corporation to introduce independent and international films to a broad and diverse audience, the Staten Island Film Festival (SIFF) held its first four-day festival in 2006.

 Attractions

 Historic Richmond Town is New York City's living history village and museum complex.
 Visitors can explore the diversity of the American experience, especially that of Staten Island and its neighboring communities, from the colonial period to the present.
 The village area occupies 25 acre of a 100 acre site with about 15 restored buildings, including homes, commercial and civic buildings, and a museum.

 The island is home to the Staten Island Zoo.
 Zoo construction commenced in 1933 as part of the Federal Government's works program on an eight-acre (three-hectare) estate willed to New York City.
-It was opened on June 10, 1936, the first zoo in the U.S. specifically devoted to an educational mandate.
+It was opened on June 10, 1936, as the first zoo in the U.S. specifically devoted to an educational mandate.
 In the late 1960s, the zoo maintained the most complete rattlesnake collection in the world with 39 varieties.